kurdi-dev/movies-app-remix/README.md

-# Remix & Material UI Project Starter
+# MOVIX - A Remix Movie App

+## Movies app built with Remix, MUI and TMDB API.

 ## Docs